How to use Awario for Reddit lead generation

-As the pandemic rages on, people integrate their lives into the online space more than ever.
+As the pandemic stays as a threat, people integrate their lives into the online space more than ever.
 This is especially true for work lives, as the Net evolves into a cornerstone underpinning today’s businesses.

-With that in mind, it’s fair to say that online marketing has evolved along, and every marketer will need to up their game.
+With that in mind, it’s fair to say that online marketing has evolved along, and every business needs to up their game.
 In this article, we’ll go over one of the ways to tap into the stream of businesses going online — social media selling on Reddit.

 Specifically, how a social listening tool can be used to find leads there, and how to behave for the best results.